FransBouma/RawDataAccessBencher/README.md

 Bench code which tests entity materialization speed of various .NET data access / ORM implementations.
 The tests focus solely on entity / object materialization and therefore don't do any fancy queries, graph fetches or other nice things which one expects from ORMs.

 ### Results ###
+Results obtained on 11-feb-2014: http://pastebin.com/AAqRhH4X.
-Results obtained on 8-dec-2013: http://pastebin.com/KhcauUN3.
-See the link for details about results.
+Results obtained on 8-dec-2013 : http://pastebin.com/KhcauUN3.
+See the links for details about results.

 ### Requirements ###